Sports

 Lionel Messi and Walker Zimmerman Lionel Messi and Walker Zimmerman, Toronto FC Inter Miami

-The only downside for Messi during the match came when fans ran onto the field to get at the Inter Miami star.
-Security managed to get the situation under control quickly.
+As for Messi, the only downside for the eight-time FIFA player of the year was when some deranged fans ran onto the field in an attempt to get at the Inter Miami star.
+Fortunately, security managed to get the situation under control quickly.

-For the first time, the temporary stands at BMO Field — constructed for this summer’s World Cup were put in use and a record 44,828 fans jammed into the lakeside stadium.
-The TFC faithful — following a promising first half — went home disappointed with the result.
+For the first time, the temporary stands at BMO Field — constructed for this summer’s World Cup — were put in use.
+A record 44,828 fans jammed into the lakeside stadium, though the TFC faithful left the stadium feeling let down.

 Fans watch from temporary stands at BMO Field, which were built to accommodate more fans for the 2026 World Cup, during first half MLS soccer between Toronto FC and Inter Miami CF, in Toronto on Saturday, May 9, 2026.
 THE CANADIAN PRESS/Frank Gunn Fans watch from temporary stands at BMO Field, which were built to accommodate more fans for the 2026 World Cup, during first half MLS soccer between Toronto FC and Inter Miami CF, in Toronto on Saturday, May 9, 2026.
 THE CANADIAN PRESS/Frank Gunn